 I love to travel and take photographs of interesting places and people.
-This photo of the Vietnam War Memorial is from a recent trip to Washington, DC.
+This photo of an iceberg is from a recent trip to Newfoundland.

 In 2011, I published a novel, Hold Me Now, loosely based on the Aaron Webster murder in Vancouver in 2001.
 Read the Globe and Mail review; you can get a copy from the Vancouver Public Library or order the book from Amazon.

 And I love to read – especially contemporary and classic fiction, history, biography, science, politics, war, music and art.
 Recent recommended titles: Richard Nixon: The Life, by John Farrell; Evelyn Waugh: A Life Revisited, by Philip Eade; White Trash: The 400-Year Untold History of Class in America, by Nancy Isenberg; and Chesapeake, by Jame Michener.